premchander-revature/interviewquestions/.NET FULL STACK/C#OOPS.md

 - It is an approach for defining multiple methods with the same name and with the same signature means the same number, type, and order of parameters.
 - Overriding of methods is not possible within the same class it must be performed under the child classes only.
 - To override a parent class method under the child classes, first and foremost the child class requires to take permission from its parent.
-- This is all about changing the behavior of a method.
+- This is all about changing the behaviour of a method.
 - This is used to implement dynamic polymorphism.
 - To implement function overriding, we use the virtual keyword for the base class function and override keyword in the derived class function